 We only request basic financial information on the company and candidate so hopefully this won’t be an issue.
-All the figures will be treated confidentially and confirmed by the business leader, so please just provide an estimate.

 Judges will be looking for individuals with a clear vision for their business, a deliverable plan for achieving their goals and evidence of a successful track record to date.